what is mad honey

 Toxic dose:

 The amount of honey needed to produce toxicity is rather small.
 The average amount of ingested honey in one report was 13.45 ± 5.39 (5–30 g).
 Symptoms began one-half to three hours after ingesting the honey.
-Several sources report that the honey has an unusual sharp, biting taste.
+Several sources report that the honey has an unusually sharp, biting taste.

 Immediately after the intoxication, treatment with saline infusion and atropine alone is almost always successful.
-In a study normal saline infusion and intravenous atropine resulted in no fatalities in 66 cases of mad honey intoxication.
+In a study, normal saline infusion and intravenous atropine resulted in no fatalities in 66 cases of mad honey intoxication.

 In untreated cases of severe intoxication, the worst signs and symptoms lasted for about 24 hours.
 Complete recovery may take several more days.